tarwn/lessthandot-hugo/blogs/content/posts/2016-03-18-mvvm-the-user-as-an-asynchronous-api.md

 ---
 Early into development of a fairly large modular SPA, we found ourselves needing to ask the user a series of complex questions during a complex chain of business logic.
 We built a quick little ViewModel and template to display to the user, added some assignable callbacks that it would generate buttons for, and called it good.

-Except it wasn&#8217;t.
+Except it wasn't.

 The first issue we ran into was the difficulty in writing tests around this already incredibly complex business case and trying to fake expected user interaction with the callbacks.
 The next issue was how difficult it was for the next developer (and sometimes just us, a week later) to figure out which magic properties had to be set for dialogs to work correctly.
 Then we noticed that debugging was about 100x harder than we expected.
 So we went back to the drawing board.

-Somewhere between looking into examples that use promises and talking through how a perfect test would look, we came upon something profound (to us at least): &#8220;the user is an asynchronous API&#8221;.
+Somewhere between looking into examples that use promises and talking through how a perfect test would look, we came upon something profound (to us at least): “the user is an asynchronous API”.

 <div style="background-color: #eeeeee; margin: .5em; margin-bottom: 1.5em; padding: .5em">
-  Like the <a href="/index.php/webdev/mvvm-validation-with-knockoutjs-dont-put-it-in-the-viewhtml/" title="MVVM Validation with KnockoutJS – Don’t put it in the View/HTML">prior post</a>, the &#8220;Large modular SPA&#8221; in this case was a complete replatform of a 300+ KLOC Silverlight application with 30+ discrete screens ranging from &#8220;simple&#8221; in-screen search results that make IE tables weep, to complex SVG dashboards, to a multi-tabbed screen that can scale from 50 inputs to 1000&#8217;s, depending on the complexity of the user and their use case.
+  Like the <a href="/index.php/webdev/mvvm-validation-with-knockoutjs-dont-put-it-in-the-viewhtml/" title="MVVM Validation with KnockoutJS – Don’t put it in the View/HTML">prior post</a>, the “Large modular SPA” in this case was a complete replatform of a 300+ KLOC Silverlight application with 30+ discrete screens ranging from “simple” in-screen search results that make IE tables weep, to complex SVG dashboards, to a multi-tabbed screen that can scale from 50 inputs to 1000's, depending on the complexity of the user and their use case.
 </div>

 Th fulle sample code for these posts is on github here: [tarwn/Blog_KnockoutMVVMPatterns][1]

 ## An Example of Promises and API calls

-Let&#8217;s start with a sample of what it looks like when we call a regular server-side API.
+Let's start with a sample of what it looks like when we call a regular server-side API.

 <div id="attachment_4454" style="width: 439px" class="wp-caption aligncenter">
   <a href="/wp-content/uploads/2016/03/ShippingForm.png"><img src="/wp-content/uploads/2016/03/ShippingForm.png" alt="Sample Shipping Address Form" width="429" height="299" class="size-full wp-image-4454" srcset="/wp-content/uploads/2016/03/ShippingForm.png 429w, /wp-content/uploads/2016/03/ShippingForm-300x209.png 300w" sizes="(max-width: 429px) 100vw, 429px" /></a>